-My home and my back yard was in a brand new suburb called Conifer Grove in South Auckland, New Zealand.
+It is fair to say that I grew up on the set of The Days of Our Lives.
+My home and my back yard were in a brand-new suburb called Conifer Grove in South Auckland, New Zealand.

-Perhaps the greatest memory I left high school with was of a teacher that opened my eyes to how I could view the world through a camera.
-The impression she left me with caused me to refine and continue to imagine what it was like to see the world as photographs, and what it might be like to be a photographer.
+Perhaps the most inspiring memory with which I left high school was that of a teacher who opened my eyes to how I could view the world through a camera.
+This made a lasting impression and I gradually started imagining what it might be like to be a photographer.

-We all have a sense of the world because of where we have come from and where have been.
-That informs the sense of place I feel when I turn up to a building I am photographing for the first time—and the environment I am in.
+Our sense of the world is related to where we have come from and the places where we have been.
+My life stories and experiences are an essential part of my photography equipment, as that, together with the environment in which I find myself, is precisely what informs the unique sense of place I feel when I turn up at a building to photograph it for the first time.